jadebustos/devopslabs/README.md

 ## What's it and What's not it.

 These worshops are a introductory ones and were designed to help my students to understand the concepts and the technologies to which are related to.
+These workshops are based on infrastructure and they are not based on application develpment.

 I will not explain syntax or architectures in depth.
 However, I will add some useful links to complement the workshops.